tailcallhq/tailcall-on-aws/README.md

 1. Done!
 The API Gateway URL of your Tailcall deployment should be logged to the console. 🎉

 ## Changing your deployment
 If you change `config/config.graphql`, you can update your deployment with the new config by running `terraform apply` again.
-This will also auto-update Tailcall if a new version has been released since the last time you've applied the Terraform config.s
+This will also auto-update Tailcall if a new version has been released since the last time you've applied the Terraform config.

+## Configuring your deployment
+You can configure certain functionality of your deployment by creating the `config/.env` file.
+The following environment variables are checked:
+- `LOG_LEVEL`: Sets minimum log level that will be uploaded to AWS CloudWatch.
+Available values: `TRACE` (default, will log everything), `DEBUG`, `INFO`, `WARN`, `ERROR`.

 ## Teardown
 If you want to delete your deployment, run `terraform destroy`.
 This will delete your Lambda function and API Gateway from AWS.